Connect with us

 Airline operators have repeatedly warned that rising Jet A1 prices were pushing airlines deeper into financial strain and threatening the sustainability of flight operations.

-PREMIUM TIMES had extensively reported the impact of soaring aviation fuel prices on Nigeria’s aviation sector, including increasing flight delays, cancellations, operational disruptions and growing passenger frustrations across several domestic routes.
+We had extensively reported on the impact of soaring aviation fuel prices on Nigeria’s aviation sector, including increased flight delays, cancellations, operational disruptions, and growing passenger frustration across several domestic routes.

 At the peak of the crisis from April and May, some airlines reduced flight frequencies while operators raised concerns after Jet A1 prices climbed above N2,500 per litre in parts of the country.